Last Updated on July 16, 2020 by Amit Abhishek

-Marine fenders are kind of a safety barrier designed to protect ship’s, ports and people against impact forces.
-In simple words it protect vessels and berth from damaging each other when they collide.
-These safety equipment’s acts as the interface in between the ships, boats, berth and floating platforms; thus providing much needed cushioning effect in between.
+Marine fenders are kind of a safety barrier designed to protect ships, ports and people against impact forces.
+In simple words, it protects vessels and berth from damaging each other when they collide.
+This safety equipment acts as the interface between the ships, boats, berth, and floating platforms; thus providing much needed cushioning effect in between.

 Made of materials such as foam, rubber or air filled within special elastomeric substances; they act much like a spring storing and releasing energy.
 Also called as marine bumpers these have to cope with the extreme forces under variable conditions.
 Whether its naval vessels, small boats, large docks or piers; marine fenders forms one of the key marine equipment for safe marine operations.

 The port facilities have changed drastically in the past so does the ship’s with increase in maritime traffic.
 Modern ships used fixed marine fenders installed on their hulls; which protect them from hull damage in event of contact with another ship or berth.
 Sea piers and docks also utilize dedicated fenders of their own to minimize impact forces at the time of docking.

 In large ships such as VLCC (Very large crude carrier)and ULCC(Ultra large crude carrier) large rubber fenders are installed on hulls; every time there is a ship to ship transfer or between a terminal and a ship.
 These need to be as per the guidelines of ISO17357:2002 and ISO17357-1: 2014 requirements; to satisfy with the regulations and employ higher safety in berthing operations.